-A college education is one of the largest investments you will make in your life.
-You have options when it comes to paying for college including savings, 529 plans, Education Savings accounts, scholarships, grants, fellowships, work-study programs, employer assistance and student loans.
+A college education is one of the largest investments you will make.
+How you choose to pay for it can impact your financial future long after graduation.
+Today’s students and families have more ways to pay for college than ever, including savings, 529 plans, scholarships, grants, work-study programs, employer assistance, and student loans.
 Many students turn to student loans to help cover the cost of tuition, fees and other expenses.

 Generally, there are two types of student loans—federal student loans and private student loans.
-While both options can help students pay for their education, we’ll dive into the key differences between the two.
+Both federal and private student loans can help cover tuition, fees and other expenses, but the differences between them can have a lasting impact.

 Federal Student Loans